rajkstats/dev/_pages/about.md

 4. Identifying top monetisation friendly users based on various buying intents.
 This helped us identify which publisher had a premium audience and made us focus more of our efforts on growing those accounts.

+5. Built a category reporting system for a large ecommerce client

+6. Worked on a GDPR use-case for our client for meeting their data removal requirements

-Outside all this, I love cooking, bit of poetry and morning walks.
+Outside of all this, I love cooking desi food and morning walks.

-I've lived in Bengaluru(India) since 2017 but grew up in New Delhi (India).
+I've lived in Bengaluru(India) since 2017 and grew up and completed my education in New Delhi (India).